 One of the most striking things about Madrid is its architecture, a lot of which was built during the reign of Charles III in the eighteenth century; the Puerta de Alcalá, the Royal Observatory and the Prado all date from this time.
 Elegant structures line the wide avenues, making the city a wonderful place for a stroll.

-The impressive town hall building used to be the main post office, and now hosts a variety of exhibitions as well as offering access to its eighth-floor viewing platform.
+The impressive Cibeles Palace used to be the main post office, and now houses the city council, hosts a variety of exhibitions, and offers access to its eighth-floor viewing platform.
 Although eight floors doesn’t seem like much, Madrid is a low-rise city and the views from the viewpoint are quite good.

 3. Relax in Retiro